b-yogesh/End-to-end-Segmentation-of-Brain-mri/README.md

 I use the dataset from Kaggle: https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation

-I have written the UNET code with inspirations from various places on the internet.
+I have written the UNET code with inspirations from Aladdin's youtube video. (https://www.youtube.com/watch?v=IHq1t7NxS8k)

 I trained this network on my Laptop for 10 epochs using AdamW Optimizer with learning rate of 1e-4.